tarneaux/sharp-ce-125-esp/README.md

 # Sharp CE-125 ESP

-This is a program that can be used to use the sharp CE-125 thermal printer (released in 1982) with an ESP32-based microcontroller like a Seeed XIAO.
+This is a program that can be used to control the sharp CE-125 thermal printer (released in 1982) with an ESP32-based microcontroller like a Seeed XIAO.

 It is heavily based on code from the